 Make allocation of responsibility clear and try to get everyone to sign off on it early on.
 That way, you have something to back yourself with and use to hold people accountable.
 Everyone will have a clear understanding of their role and so conflicts arising from misunderstandings can be avoided.
-Plus, it makes it easier to see when people aren’t managing their resources effectively, as you can pin-point who hasn’t fulfilled their part of the bargain and resolve those issues early.
+Plus, it makes it easier to see when people aren’t managing their resources effectively, as you can pinpoint who hasn’t fulfilled their part of the bargain and resolve those issues early.

 Part of managing a project is being realistic.
-And let’s face it, resource competition is rife in organisations.
+And let’s face it, resource competition is rife in organizations.
 While you can aim to keep your resources to yourself, failing to plan is often planning to fail when it comes to project management.
 Having a contingency plan for not being able to get (or hold onto) the resources you need is crucial.

-Part of this process is about keeping stakeholders accountable to their use of resources.
+Part of this process is about keeping stakeholders accountable for their use of resources.
 Make the impact of not sharing resources clearly known and owned.
 Write down a contingency plan and make it readily available to your team.
 Your contingency plan should include the steps taken to resolve disputes over resources that may arise, such as when a deadline is missed and another team is stretched thin.
 Create a set of action procedures and get stakeholders to sign off on them before conflict arises.
-It may seem like a lot of legwork upfront, but it pays off tenfold in the long run.
+It may seem like a lot of legwork up front, but it pays off tenfold in the long run.

 Also, don’t be selfish.
 Conflict requires a give-and-take.
 Sometimes things go wrong and you’ll be short-resourced for a period.
 Finding ways to prevent this from happening is ideal, but you also need to be understanding of other teams.
 Compromise is necessary to finding win-win solutions (or at least not lose-lose).

-Implementing these strategies is challenging enough – doing it while keeping your eye on competing projects, divas, wildcard stakeholders and clients is overwhelming.
+Implementing these strategies is challenging enough – doing it while keeping your eye on competing projects, divas, wildcard stakeholders, and clients is overwhelming.
 When you have to factor in sick leave and vacations as well, you could end up throwing in the towel.
 That’s why human resource management programs exist.

 Getting buy-in from your company can be challenging (you mean you want all those resources AND new software tools?) but it can save you a real pain in the neck.
-If you have a small team, resource management software might not be so essential, but it can be make or break when it comes to bigger projects.
+If you have a small team, resource management software might not be so essential, but it can make or break when it comes to bigger projects.
 (Take a look at some of the best resource management software programs on the market.)

-If you make the case for resource management software and still can’t wrangle it, find a process and stick to it.
+If you make the case for resource management software and still can’t wrangle it, find a process, and stick to it.
 Resource management spreadsheets can be a real beast, but if it’s all you’ve got – commit to it.
 Half-hearted management processes can make conflict resolution a real mess later down the line.
 Having one, central location where all information on resources is kept means that you never lose track of your resources.
 That makes it easier back yourself when potential conflicts over resource allocations arise, as well as hold the responsible people accountable.

 At the end of the day, we never stop learning.
 Online study is a great way to further develop your project management skills and resource management strategies without taking time away from work.
 Southern Cross University Online offers a Master of Project Management, which is designed to not only build your skills as a project manager, but also develop the leadership skills required to excel.
 Because, at the end of the day, great resource management requires more than just management skills, it also requires leadership.